Leading by Example

 Scripture Reflections for Holy Thursday

-Year B, Lectionary 39
+Year C, Lectionary 39

 As followers of Jesus we imitate his actions in order to align our hearts with God’s.
 In serving others, through washing their feet for example, we begin to empty ourselves as Jesus did.
 We can begin to see that love is possible when we put aside our pride and ego.

 Hate feeling lost on Sundays at church?
 Searching for a better explanation of the Bible than what you hear from your pastor's sermon?
-Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: AcceptAdamApproachCommandmentCommunionCommunityConversionCovenantDeathDiscipleDivisionEdenEucharistEucharisticFeet WashingFoot WashingGiftGraceHumilityInclusionJourneyJoyKingdomLambLeadLentLoveMemoryMercyMissionNeighborPassoverPeterPowerPresencePriestResistSacrificeSalvationServeSinSlaveSymbolSynodTableTeachThanksgivingUnityWaterWelcome
+Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: AcceptAdamApproachChurchCommandmentCommunionCommunityConversionCovenantDeathDiscipleDivisionEcosystemEdenEucharistEucharisticFeet WashingFoot WashingGiftGraceHumilityInclusionJourneyJoyKingdomLambLeadLentLoveMemoryMercyMissionNeighborPassoverPeterPowerPresencePriestResistSacrificeSalvationServeSinSlaveSymbolSynodTableTeachThanksgivingUnityWaterWelcome

 Exodus 12:1-8, 11-14